top of page

 Anyone who owns a small business or works independently should maintain detailed records of income, expenses, and rent.
 When injury prevents work, these documents become vital evidence of loss.
 Tax returns, monthly profit-and-loss statements, and landlord correspondence can provide persuasive proof of economic harm.

-Apis Law represents injured individuals throughout New Hampshire, including tradespeople and small business owners.
-The firm’s experience in linking medical injury to financial loss ensures that settlements reflect the full scope of harm—physical, emotional, and economic.
+Apis Law represents individuals injured throughout New Hampshire, including tradespeople and small business owners in Manchester, Bedford, Concord, Nashua, and throughout southern New Hampshire.
+The firm’s experience in linking medical injury to financial loss ensures that settlements reflect the full scope of harm, physical, emotional, and economic.

 If you have suffered a similar injury that has affected your ability to work, contact Apis Law for a consultation.